 Comino is famous for The Blue Lagoon and its unique crystal clear twinkling turquoise water, which along its white sand is considered truly a paradise.
 The Blue Lagoon is protected by the small islet of Cominotto.
 The sea is deep but safe for swimming.
 The Blue Lagoon is very popular with tourists enjoying water sports, such as swimming, snorkelling and diving.
 It is possible to swim to the island of Cominotto without any problems.
 The small beach offers facilities including sun beds, umbrellas and a food kiosk.

 One is wrong to assume that the Blue lagoon is the only attraction on Comino.
 Besides the Blue Lagoon there are other rocky beaches and pretty coves which are worth visiting including St. Nicholas Bay and St. Mary bay.
 The latter is situated on the north east side of Comino while the former is located further to the west.
-Walking towards these beaches from the blue lagoon provides a charming route as the island is full of various types of plants.
+Walking towards these secluded beaches from the blue lagoon is possible through a charming and scenic route with typical flora.
 Next to the blue lagoon, there is another popular area for swimming suggestively called the Crystal lagoon for its crystal clear waters.
-All ferries to Comino stop at the blue lagoon.
+All ferries to Comino stop at the blue lagoon but some can also stop you at the other beaches.
 The island boasts itself with some interesting deep caves, especially popular with divers.
 The visitor will remain fascinated by the various colourful caves with their stalactites hanging from the top.
 Most boat ferries take their visitors round the caves on the return journey.

 Visit the Comino Facebook Page.